Need Help? Give us a call.

 1 (800) 345-3452

 If you’re like many small business owners, you rush to get all your financial reports and statements in order right before the spring tax filing deadline.
 Or maybe you have gotten to the end of the month, quarter, or year, only to discover your expenses were much higher than you anticipated.

 Business ownership is a full-time job, even without adding accounting tasks into the mix.
-How do business owners find the time to keep on top of their accounting tasks?
-Hiring a bookkeeper to do some of these tasks for you is a great step, but even that doesn’t relieve you of all the responsibility surrounding your business’ accounting.
+Using accounting software to do some of these tasks for you is a great step, but even that doesn’t relieve you of all the responsibility surrounding your business’ accounting.
 Following is a list of 15 accounting tasks you should be doing daily, weekly, quarterly, and annually.

-You might be wondering why this is on a list of accounting tasks, but backing up your hard drive it’s critically important.
+You might be wondering why this is on a list of daily accounting tasks, but backing up your hard drive it’s critically important.
 You never know how much valuable, irreplaceable information is on your computer until you experience a hard drive failure.

 This is a critical small business accounting task.
 Even if your payroll is on a biweekly or semimonthly basis, you should review your employees’ timesheets weekly.
 Ideally, you want to check these two days before the end of the work week.
 This is a way to avoid surprise overtime liabilities.
 Once an employee works over 40 hours in a week, even if it is unauthorized, you are on the hook for overtime pay, so take this proactive step to protect your bottom line.